-Owing to continuous silting, mariners should expect to find less water in some places.
+245 Owing to continuous silting, mariners should expect to find less water in some places.
 For the latest information on depths mariners should contact the local authority.
-A crib, with 5.3 feet (1.6 m) of water over it, lies about 66 feet (20 m) NE of the breakwater.
+A crib covered by water is located 66 feet (20 m) NE of the breakwater.